Platform

 What’s the difference between a help desk and a service desk?

-What is a ticketing system?
+Isn’t that just a ticketing system?

 How is help desk software priced?